electron-userland/electron-builder/README.md

   --ia32                   Build for ia32                              [boolean]
   --armv7l                 Build for armv7l                            [boolean]
   --dir                    Build unpacked dir.
-Useful to test.         [boolean] --extraMetadata, --em    Inject properties to package.json (asar only) --prepackaged, --pd      The path to prepackaged app (to pack in a
+Useful to test.         [boolean] --prepackaged, --pd      The path to prepackaged app (to pack in a
                            distributable format)
   --projectDir, --project  The path to project directory.
 Defaults to current